On this page

 Context and workflow

-#Supporting document for various immigration applications and petitions.
+#Supporting document for various immigration applications and petitions, as described in the U.S. Family Immigration Overview guide.
 Part of the initial submission package to establish representation.
 Receipt Notice (a related form) acknowledging the form submission.

 Why this matters